-The following graph sets forth the Company's total cumulative stockholder return as compared to the NASDAQ Composite Index and to a peer group chosen by the Company for 2016 (the "Peer Group").
-The Peer Group is comprised of the following companies: IEC Electronics Corp., Key Tronic Corp., Nortech Systems Inc., Sigmatron International Inc., Sparton Corp. and Sypris Solutions Inc. Note; API Technologies Corp. and Multi-Fineline Electronix Inc. are no longer presented in the Peer Group, as these companies are no longer publicly traded on the NASDAQ.
+The following graph sets forth the Company's total cumulative stockholder return as compared to the NASDAQ Composite Index and to a peer group chosen by the Company for 2017 (the "Peer Group").
+The Peer Group is comprised of the following companies: IEC Electronics Corp., Key Tronic Corp., Nortech Systems Inc., Sigmatron International Inc., Sparton Corp. and Sypris Solutions Inc.

-The total stockholder return assumes \$100 invested on January 1, 2012 in SMTC's common stock or December 31, 2011 in the NASDAQ Composite Index and the Peer Group of companies that are, (i) publicly traded, and (ii) mid or large tier providers of advanced electronics manufacturing services.
+The total stockholder return assumes \$100 invested on January 1, 2013 in SMTC's common stock or December 31, 2012 in the NASDAQ Composite Index and the Peer Group of companies that are, (i) publicly traded, and (ii) mid or large tier providers of advanced electronics manufacturing services.
 Total shareholder return assumes reinvestment of dividends.